 Add to that the natural fear that people feel about surgery – especially surgery involving the eyes – and the result is a lot of misinformation.
 Data gets mixed together – numbers about very rare complications get combined with numbers about very common minor side effects to produce a big total that’s scary but not really informative.
-People get confused about what percent of people in a study group reported an experience.
+People get confused about what percentage of people in a study group reported an experience.
 They misunderstand what the purpose of the study was in the first place.
-At the end of the day, there’s a big pile of LASIK stories and posts that are loud, frightening and just plain wrong.
+At the end of the day, there’s a big pile of LASIK stories and posts that are loud, frightening, and just plain wrong.

-But it’s possible find out what’s true and what’s false – what’s accurate and what’s wrong – what’s clear and what’s confused.
+But it’s possible to find out what’s true and what’s false – what’s accurate and what’s wrong – what’s clear and what’s confused.

 To do that, you need to know what questions to ask, and what facts really matter.